 Frequently Asked Questions

 Here are many of the more Frequently Asked Questions - with their answers.
-If you need to know more, we're here to help...
+You may find the answer to many of your questions in our 'Build In Guide' at item 18 below.

 Stove size in kilowatts (kW) is directly related to the Sauna-room's volume - assuming it has been correctly built and insulated.

-To determine 'volume', measure the width, depth and height of sauna room (in metres) and multiply them together.
+To determine 'volume', measure the width, depth and height of sauna room.

 e.g. A sauna of 2.2m wide x 1.75m deep x 2.1m high = just over 8 cu.m.